 To be accepted, discussion questions need to be emailed to Prof. Lamey at least an hour before class.
-Be prepared to have a question rejected if it arrives after this time.
+Be prepared to have a question rejected if it arrives even one minute after this time.
 Students can send more that one question per class session, depending on how many readings are assigned for that day.